FAQsFrequently Asked Questions

 Sessions are generally once or twice a week.

 What is your fee and payment policy?

-I accept cash or check, paid at beginning of each session.
+I accept cash, check, credit/debit card, HSA and FSA cards paid at beginning of each session.
 Individual fees are determined at the initial phone consult.

 What is your cancellation policy?

 Cancellation with less than 48 hours notice requires payment in full.
 If you are unable to attend your session, I am sometimes available via phone or video.
 These methods can also be used as a plan for individuals with frequent travel or chronic health issues.